iliazlobin/tlog-n8n-deployment-on-gke-autopilot/README.md

 ## N8N Installation to GKE
 This chapter covers a full installation process in a scripted manner:
-* Managed Certificates Maps for enabling HTTPS on endpoint
+* Secrets for PostgreSQL
-* Stateful PostgresQL Database in GKE with volume claims
+* PostgreSQL database with storage volume claims
-* N8N paired up with PostgresQL backend
+* N8N service paired with PostgreSQL
-* Service endpoints and backend configuration
+* Testing / port-forwarding
+* Gateway API backed by Global Application Load Balancer
-* Ingress or Gateway for your choice to expose the service to the world
+* HTTP Routes to the service endpoint
+* SSL/TLS activation (HTTPS + certs)
 * Authentication with IAP

 ### Applications and services